OmoyeniO/Analyzing-Seattle-Airbnb-Data/README.md

 Eventually, we were able to derive valuable insights and draw conclusive answers to some questions.

-We were sble to determine the busiest time of the year to be January, and we saw a trend of how bookings and prices decrease simultaneously  during the year in Seattle.
+We were able to determine the busiest time of the year to be January, and we saw a trend of how bookings and prices decrease simultaneously  during the year in Seattle.
 Also, we weren't able to establish a correlation between Price and cancelation policies.